rakaly/blog/content/rakaly-status-report-4-imperator-apis-and-moving/index.md

 - Improved the range of game files rakaly supports
 - Imperator parser

-Side note, I've been enjoying a relaxing EU4 game of Oman, building up a trade + vassal empire and it was nice to see a [reddit guide](https://www.reddit.com/r/eu4/comments/ixe31z/billbabbles_experts_guide_to_trade_for_real_doges/?utm_source=share&utm_medium=web2x&context=3) on trade which touched upon how overpowered Oman can be due to it's unique 33% trade steering tradition.
+Side note, I've been enjoying a relaxing EU4 game of Oman, building up a trade + vassal empire and it was nice to see a [reddit guide](https://www.reddit.com/r/eu4/comments/ixe31z/billbabbles_experts_guide_to_trade_for_real_doges/?utm_source=share&utm_medium=web2x&context=3) on trade which touched upon how overpowered Oman can be due to their unique 33% trade steering tradition.

 ## Query API Foundations